indimail/indimail-virtualdomains/.github/README-indimail.md

 # Maildir Quotas

-When mail is delivered to a virtual domain, [vdelivermail(8)](https://github.com/indimail/indimail-mta/wiki/vdelivermail.8) delivers it to the users home directory. [vdelivermail(8)](https://github.com/indimail/indimail-mta/wiki/vdelivermail.8) will enter the users Maildir and add up the sizes of all the files in these directories.
+When mail is delivered to a virtual domain, [vdelivermail(8)](https://github.com/indimail/indimail-mta/wiki/vdelivermail.8) delivers it to the user's home directory. [vdelivermail(8)](https://github.com/indimail/indimail-mta/wiki/vdelivermail.8) will enter the user's Maildir and add up the sizes of all the files in these directories.
 If the size is greater than the quota set by the [vadduser(1)](https://github.com/indimail/indimail-mta/wiki/vadduser.1) command, the email is bounced back to the sender.
 The quota for a user can be changed by using the [vmoduser(1)](https://github.com/indimail/indimail-mta/wiki/vmoduser.1) command.

-For new users when they are created by the [vadduser(1)](https://github.com/indimail/indimail-mta/wiki/vadduser.1) command, the default quota set is determinted by the compile **HARD_QUOTA** defition set by `./configure --enable-hardquota` option.
+New users created by the [vadduser(1)](https://github.com/indimail/indimail-mta/wiki/vadduser.1) command, the default quota set is determinted by the compile **HARD_QUOTA** defition set by `./configure --enable-hardquota` option.
 You can override the the value set at configuration time by setting the environment variable **HARD_QUOTA** when running the [vadduser(1)](https://github.com/indimail/indimail-mta/wiki/vadduser.1) command.
 IndiMail uses maildir++ format which uses [maildirquotas(7)](https://github.com/indimail/indimail-mta/wiki/maildirquota.7).

 # Setting limits for your domain